The Strangers: Prey at Night: Release

 The Strangers: Prey at Night was released in the United States on March 9, 2018, by Aviron Pictures and in the United Kingdom on May 4, 2018, by Vertigo Releasing.

 Reception

 Box office

-In the United States and Canada, The Strangers: Prey at Night was released alongside The Hurricane Heist, Gringo and A Wrinkle in Time, and was projected to gross around $7 million from 2,464 theaters in its opening weekend.
+In the United States and Canada The Strangers: Prey at Night was released alongside The Hurricane Heist, Gringo, and A Wrinkle in Time, and it was projected to gross around $7 million from 2,464 theaters during its opening weekend.
 It made $4 million on its first day, including $610,000 from Thursday night previews.
-It went on to debut to $10.4 million, finishing third at the box office behind Black Panther and A Wrinkle in Time.
+It went on to debut with $10.4 million, finishing third at the box office behind Black Panther and A Wrinkle in Time.